kourgeorge/agenthub/agent-hiring-mvp/agenthub-sdk/CONSUMPTION_CLI_GUIDE.md

 # 3. Hire the agent
 agenthub hire agent 123 --billing-cycle "per_use"

-# 4. Execute the agent
+# 4. Execute the agent (using hiring ID from step 3)
-agenthub execute agent 123 \
+agenthub execute hiring 456 \
   --input '{"data": [1,2,3,4,5], "operation": "average"}' \
   --wait